Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 of the new line we are to build

-We shall for 1 hr @ [[?]] camp 2 hrs on
+We spell for 1 hr @ pom camp 2 hrs on

 rest point & arr @ 4.30am.
 We rest all day

-so far & perhaps on again somehow. we
+toady & perhaps on again tomorrow. we

 are very near if not at the end of our

-journey (or some of it).
+Journey (or some of it).
 Tom got onto some

-rice and bananas today & they're
+nice big bananas today & they're

-lucious after a shortage of some days.
+lucious after a shortage of some days

 We pitch our tent & after a swim